 One can be always business and not take themselves too seriously.

-A smile and laughter go a long way to overcoming interpersonal struggles, combatting the inevitable difficulties that arise in any new enterprise, and in bonding together in unity to pursue the goal.
+A smile and laughter go a long way to overcoming interpersonal struggles, combatting the inevitable difficulties that arise in any new enterprise, and bonding together in unity to pursue the goal.

 Friendly people who relate to others are the lifeblood of any organization.
 You cannot build, grow, or sell anything with Eeyores and grouches.